 Start my Book of Dreams

 Since my summer will mostly consist of trying to juggle full-time work and summer classes, I need something physical that will keep me motivated and inspired.
 I want to create a book of dreams where I can make collages and jot down all of my hopes, goals, dreams, and ideas.
 I believe that anything can happen, so let’s see what magic I can create!

 Nothing says welcome to your late twenties like adding this to your summer bucket list.
 I have about three weeks off between summer and fall classes so I want to make the most of them… and what I need to do is declutter.
 I’m anticipating feeling like multiple weights have been lifted off my shoulders once I do that; it’s long overdue.
 And yes, this does mean I’ll be relaunching my Poshmark shop.

 Complete a Google certificate program

-Okay okay, you’re probably wondering why on earth I’d add this to my bucket list when I just explained that I have little time between grad school and my full-time job, but hear me out.
+After wading through work-related strife, I finally quit my job and now I’m looking to acquire new job skills.
 I’m interested in learning more about the tech space and want to complete a program that will give me hard skills, so I have my eye on a Google certificate program.
 There’s a 7-day free trial, then the program is $39/month until you finish, plus whatever the certification exam costs.
 That’s way less than my current grad school courses and I’ll have something to show for it almost immediately.

 As you can see, I’m working to become the best version of myself, but I also realize I need to relax and recharge from time to time.
 It’ll be interesting to check back in at the end of the season to see what I got to and what I’ll have to save for another time.
 What’s on your summer 2021 bucket list?